What Do Extraction Worker Do?

 In the United States, there were 4,200 jobs for Extraction Worker in 2016.
 New jobs are being produced at a rate of 14.3% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Extraction Worker by 2026.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Extraction Worker are Wyoming, North Dakota, and Colorado.
 Watch out if you plan on working in Kentucky, West Virginia, or Nebraska.
 These states have the worst job growth for this type of profession.